bash-bastion/bash-core/docs/api.md

 ### core.trap_add()

 Adds a handler for a particular `trap` signal or event.
-Noticably, unlike the 'builtin' trap, this does not override any other existing handlers
+Noticably, unlike the 'builtin' trap, this does not override any other existing handlers.
+The first argument to the handler is the exit code of the last command that ran before the particular 'trap'

 #### Example